hernandezb3/llama-on-uconn-hpc/README.md

 <img src="readme_images/crisp.png" width="650">
 </p>

-Included in the repo is a demo, showing how to use Llama for a similar task within the UConn Storrs HPC environment.
+Included in the repo is a demo, showing how to use Llama models for a similar task within the UConn Storrs HPC environment.

 Llama is a collection of open-source large language models (LLMs) developed by Meta (see more [here](https://www.llama.com)).
 The two approaches included in the repo are for running the models locally instead of using an API inference endpoint.
 Running the models locally is free and ensures the input data are contained locally.

 Running these models can be resource intensive depending on the size of the model (i.e., number of parameters - 3B vs 70B) and the approach.
 Returning output from the same sized model e.g., Llama 3.2 3B is faster using Ollama than Hugging Face.
 While a personal computer might be sufficient for running smaller models, HPC can be useful for running larger models like Llama 3.3 70B.

-Included in the repo is a demo of how run Llama models on UConn Storrs HPC.

-## Demo Summary
+## Goodreads Demo Summary
 The demo (classify_with_ollama.py) prompts Llama 3.2 3B to classify a random sample of 20 Goodreads book reviews into a 0-5 rating.

 The information input to the model are a combination of a prompt, i.e., the task the model is being asked to perform, and the case, i.e., the scenario the model should consider when performing the task.
 In the demo, the prompt asks the model to assign a rating on a scale from 0 = bad to 5 = good and the case is a book review.